kananikalpesh/dart_server_plus/README.md

 <br />

-#### Initializing the ORM
+#### Initializing the DartServerPlus

-Once you have defined your schema and established a database connection, you can initialize the ORM and synchronize the database schema:
+Once you have defined your schema and established a database connection, you can initialize the DartServerPlus and synchronize the database schema:
 ```
-ORM orm = ORM(client: client, schemas: [userSchema], logging: true);
+DartServerPlus dartServerPlus = DartServerPlus(client: client, schemas: [userSchema], logging: true);
-await orm.sync(syncTable: true);
+await dartServerPlus.sync(syncTable: true);
 ```
-This code initializes the ORM with the database client and schema, and synchronizes the schema with the database.
+This code initializes the DartServerPlus with the database client and schema, and synchronizes the schema with the database.
 The syncTable parameter ensures that existing tables are updated or recreated as necessary.

 Registering Routes and Performing CRUD Operations